-Prerequisite: Sophomore standing with at least one year in the automotive program Designed to promote on the job experience in automotive technology and apply skills and knowledge learned in the program.
-The employers & supervising instructors work closely with the student in an off campus job site during the summer session.
+Prerequisite: Sophomore standing with at least one year in the automotive program or consent of instructor

+Designed to promote on the job experience in automotive technology and applying skills and knowledge learned in the program.
+The employers and supervising instructors work closely with the student in an off campus job site during the summer session.
 Course Level Fee 4 (Variable Credit 0.5/5 credits, 15 Lab/ Lab-Discussion)